cheerfox/Tealeaf-notes/Track2/lesson1/Class Notes.md

  - Use `rvm gemset` individual from each projects
  - Every time you can the schema or database try that in rails console to check if it is woking correctly
  - id to id , object to object
+ - `rake db:migrate` just go to see in the database and see the migration version record and find out which migration file hasn't been migrate, then update the record in database
+ - use `reload!` in the rails console after you change your model related files

 ```ruby
 def index